Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/ThirdPersonCharacter/readme.md

 2. Create a Third Person Character with its control and attach the [**ArcGIS Camera Component**](https://developers.arcgis.com/unreal-engine/maps/camera/#arcgis-camera-component) to the Character Mesh.
 3. Add the Third Person Character to the level.
    - Mesh colliders need to be enabled in the **ArcGIS Map Component**.
-   - If you want to place the character on a specific position, attach the [**ArcGIS Location Component**](https://developers.arcgis.com/unreal-engine/maps/location-component/) to specify it.
+   - If you want to place the character on a specific location, attach the [**ArcGIS Location Component**](https://developers.arcgis.com/unreal-engine/maps/location-component/) to specify it.
    - Adjust the `Z` Location value of the character to have enough time to load the terrain.

 ## About the data